Stand Together Trust

 Decision Timeline

 Stand Together Trust does not publicly disclose specific decision timelines for grant applications.
-Contact the organization directly at (402) 345-0043 for information about expected timeframes for your specific proposal.
+Contact the organisation directly at (402) 345-0043 for information about expected timeframes for your specific proposal.

 Success Rates

 Stand Together Trust does not publicly disclose application success rates or the number of applications received versus grants awarded.
-The organization is described as lacking full transparency about its funding specifics.
+The organisation is described as lacking full transparency about its funding specifics.

 Reapplication Policy

 Stand Together Trust does not publicly disclose a specific reapplication policy for unsuccessful applicants.
-Contact the organization directly at (402) 345-0043 to inquire about reapplication guidelines.
+Contact the organisation directly at (402) 345-0043 to enquire about reapplication guidelines.

 Application Success Factors